MaxCodeXTC/lisilinhart.github.io/posts/waapi-advantages.md

 The more interactive and complicated an animation gets in CSS, the more CSS tricks & hacks you are going to need, which might make your CSS harder to read for other people.
 So for example of you have a `div`, that you want to fade out when you click on it, there would be three forward ways to do it.

 #### Pure CSS
 In order to do it in [pure CSS](https://codepen.io/lisilinhart/pen/RLxKrQ) you would need a checkbox to register the click.
 Once the checkbox is `:checked` you could play the according CSS animation.
-This does however require another element and can be unreliable if you have many click events.
+This does however require another element on top of our original element.

 ```css
 input[type="checkbox"]:checked + .element {